National Geographic and PocketMaps Collaboration

 The Business

-National Geographic Channel is one of the largest nonprofit scientific and educational institutions globally.
+National Geographic Channel represents one of the world's largest nonprofit scientific and educational institutions, committed to inspiring people to care about the planet.

 The Solution